-Akiko Tsujita doesn't have a desk at the university.
+Akiko Tsujita makes use of flexdesks.
 Please send an email if you want to contact her.
-The mentioned telephone number is the number of the secretariat.
+The above mentioned telephone number is the number of the LIAS secretariat.

 Fields of interest

 Sumerian literary texts, religious history

 Mesopotamian Attitudes toward Water and Marshy Landscapes: Vocabularies, Rituals, and Gods